shizonic/dotfiles-46/README.md

 Old keyboards from back in the day were actually designed with control closer to the space bar.
 With this simple swap, one can press Left Control with one's left thumb; likewise Right Alt may be pressed with the right thumb-- ensuring proper ergonomics whilst using modifiers (goodbye "Emacs pinky!") and rendering modal editing mostly unnecessary

-- If Emacs loads in more than 1 second, it is bloated AND/OR poorly configured...
+- If Emacs loads in more than 1 second, it is bloated

+AND/OR poorly configured...

 - Use Emacs built-ins instead of packages when possible.

-Namely,
+For example,

 Use completion-at-point informed by an lsp server or just simple hippie-expand instead of company-mode.

-flymake (informed by an lsp server) instead of flycheck
+Use flymake (informed by an lsp server) instead of flycheck.

 Prefer xref-find-definitions (informed by an lsp server) instead of dumb-jump or something similar.

 - Use simple Elisp and don't turn on stuff / change defaults if unsure about what it does.

+- Always follow security best practices:

+Basically follow this https://wiki.archlinux.org/index.php/Security guide, but also some other common sense things, namely the following:

+GPG keys and signatures.
+(Web of trust!)

+SSH keys.

+Passphrases and agents.

+Disk/directory/file/transfer encryption.

+Checksum checking.

+Keep systems up-to-date using the latest of upstream software packages (these updates contain security fixes and this approach is simpler than backporting and patching old versions of software.)

+Do source code audits.
+Don't just run scripts without viewing them.
+One reason I use KISS (https://k1ss.org) Linux is I am able to audit the entire system single-handedly.
+How many distros can you do this on?

+When writing code, always sanity check your input and your variables, etc.

-- Always follow security best practices: e.g. Use gpg keys and signatures, ssh keys, passphrases and agents, disk/directory/file/transfer encryption, checksum checking, source code auditing, using less software and services instead of more, using only open source software, etc.
+Use less software and services instead of more.

+Monitor system behavior by keeping an eye on processes, services, logs, network traffic, iptables rules, filesystem permissions, etc. If neccessary inspect running processes using tools like gdb and strace.
+Doing this stuff is actually a lot of fun.

+For obvious reasons, only use open source software.

 ## Replicate
 ```bash